Potez 27: Design and development

 The Potez 27 was first flown in 1924.
-It was not adopted by L'Armée de l'Air but twenty were sold to the Polish Air Force and another one hundred and fifty-five were built under licence for them by PWS.
+It was not adopted by L'Armée de l'Air but twenty were sold to the Polish Air Force and another one hundred and fifty-five were built under licence for them by Podlaska Wytwórnia Samolotów.
 A further thirty were sold to Romania, who used them both as reconnaissance and light bomber aircraft.
 The first Type 27 continued to fly in France, for example at the Rally of the Aéro-Club de Auvergne in September 1926 and at Villacoublay in May 1928.